Keep your 10.2-inch iPad safe with these rugged cases

 Bottom line

 Finding the best case for your new iPad can be exhausting.
-When it comes all your heavy-duty needs, our best overall choice is the Logitech Rugged Keyboard Case.
-It delivers on design and ruggedized nature, as it touts impressive military-grade drop protection with a spill-resistant full-size keyboard.
-Usually, you can't find too many cases that are slim and heavy-duty, all while carrying a top-notch keyboard in one nice put together package.
+When it comes to all your heavy-duty needs, the ZAGG Rugged Messenger is the best to get.
+It delivers on design and ruggedized nature, as it touts impressive military-grade drop protection with a spill-resistant, full-size keyboard.
+It's rare to see a case that is both slim and heavy-duty, all while carrying a top-notch keyboard in one complete package.

-Although it may not have that one eye-catching feature, like UAG's adjustable and detachable stand, it still comes with its own decent kickstand that can cover any angle.
-Logitech's stand promises 40-degrees of tilt to help support four use modes of typing, viewing, sketching, and reading.
-However, having a premium keyboard to use makes the trade-off more than worth it.
+ZAGG's stand promises 40 degrees of tilt to help support four use modes of typing, viewing, sketching, and reading.
+If you don't need the keyboard at all times, you can just detach it and go with the heavy-duty shell case underneath.
+If you don't need a keyboard at all, take a glance at the other options on this guide.
+There's a best 10.2-inch iPad heavy-duty case for everyone!

 Credits — The guy that worked on this guide